Agnez Mo: 2007–2010: Sacredly Agnezious and Indonesian Idol

 On 4 October 2008, Mo was invited as the Indonesian representative to the Asia Song Festival in Seoul, South Korea.
 She performed with 24 artists from 12 Asian countries at the Seoul World Cup Stadium.
 The event was broadcast to 30 countries.
 She performed two songs from her upcoming album, "Godai Aku Lagi" and "Shake It Off".
 During the performance, she incorporated elements of Indonesian traditional dance from Bali.
 Her performance received positive responses from the Korean media and won the committee's "Best Asian Artist Award".
 The following year, Agnes Monica was invited again alongside 14 Asian artists and performed three songs: "Shake It Off", "Temperature", and Michael Jackson's song "Heal the World".
 She received good reviews and was awarded the Best Asian Artist Award.

 Mo launched her third studio album on 1 April 2009, Sacredly Agnezious.
 This time she was more involved in the production process of the album.
 She worked with renowned musicians Erwin Gutawa, Dewiq, Pay, and DJ Sumantri and also acted as producer and songwriter.
 In addition to "Matahariku" and "Godai Aku Lagi", the album yielded two more singles: "Teruskanlah" and "Janji - Janji".
 Later she won three awards at the 2010 Anugerah Musik Indonesia; Best Pop Album, Best Female Pop Solo Artist, and Best of the Best Album.
 On 23 May 2009, Agnes Monica appeared as a guest star at the "Festival of Life" in Garuda Wisnu Kencana, Bali, to commemorate the 50-year anniversary of the establishment of diplomatic relations between Indonesia and Japan.

 In 2010, Mo joined the judging panel of the season 6 of Indonesian Idol.
-That year, she was also appointed as an ambassador of the MTV EXIT (End Exploitation and Trafficking) organization, which combats human trafficking.
+That year, she was also appointed as an ambassador of the MTV EXIT (End Exploitation and Trafficking) organisation, which combats human trafficking.
 In addition to her role as a spokesperson of MTV Exit Indonesia, she also performed at concerts in Surabaya and Jakarta.
 In late 2010, Mo was chosen as an international red carpet host for the annual American Music Awards On 21 November 2010 at the Nokia Theatre in Los Angeles.